setoalan/national-parks/README.md

 This project uses [node](http://nodejs.org) and [npm](https://npmjs.com).

-Clone repository and install all dependencies including `devDependencies` with:
+Clone repository and install all dependencies with:

 ```sh
 $ npm install
 ```

 Set the environment variables in the provided `.sample.env` files and rename it to '.env'.
+Run `gulp` to generate a build that will result with the app in the `public` folder.

 ## Usage